New! Black Drama: 1850 to the Present

 The database encompasses text of plays, brief biographical notes, production information, playbills, stills, photographs, and other ephemera from a wide range of sources.
 Includes a wide range of finding tools, allowing users to search by author, year of publication, performers, setting, theater company, etc.

-Users can access Black Drama from the frontpage of the Libraries website, either through IRIS or by following the path Indexes and Databases pages / Arts and Humanities / Literature.
+Users can access Black Drama from the frontpage of the Libraries website, either through the Library catalog or by following the path Indexes and Databases pages / Arts and Humanities / Literature.

 Posted July 1, 2003